 Then, her eyes lighting up, she got an idea and headed down the corridor, the west tower her destination.

-The Owlery, empty of any students, echoed softly with the Owls' hoots and rustling of wings.
+The Owlery, empty of any students, echoed softly with hoots and rustlings of wings.
 Wrinkling her nose at the acrid scent of owl droppings, Hermione penned a quick note on a spare piece of parchment.

 You have my Ancient Runes text.
 I'd like it back, please.

 The next morning, as Hermione dug hungrily into a bowl of oatmeal topped with raisins, the owls made their appearance, soaring around the Great Hall.
 Setting her spoon down, she looked up expectantly as a brown and white speckled school owl glided effortlessly towards her.
-Seeing her book clutched in its claws, she smiled, and reached out to take it from his grip.
+Seeing her book clutched in its claws, she smiled and reached out to take it from his grip.
 Expecting the owl to arc back up to the rafters and exit the Great Hall, Hermione gasped as the owl landed beside her bowl of oatmeal, dipping his beak into her glass of pumpkin juice, and gave her a soft hoot.
-Cocking her head to the side and staring curiously at the owl, Hermione opened her book, and paused, her mouth formed into a small circle, as a folded parchment drifted to the table.
+Cocking her head to the side and staring curiously at the owl, Hermione opened her book and paused.
+Her mouth formed into a small circle as a piece of folded parchment drifted to the table.
 Grabbing it quickly, she tucked it into her hand.

 "Who gave you the book, Hermione?"
 Ron asked, leaning over across Harry.

-"Oh…um, just somebody who borrowed it yesterday," she said, opening the parchment in her lap.
+"Oh—um, just somebody who borrowed it yesterday."
+She opened the parchment in her lap.

 Here's your filthy book back.